University of Atlantia

 University’s TA coordinator will offer at least two live/interactive TA training classes before each University session.
 If you cannot attend those classes, reach out to the TA coordinator at ta@university.atlantia.sca.org to set up a time for training.
 These classes are open to anyone interested in TAing a class, either an University TA or helping a friend teaching a class, or just desiring additional training on Zoom and Google Meets functionality.

-Is there anything I can do to volunteer / help out at online universities?
 Thank you for wanting to help with our online university.
 We use volunteers as teaching assistants, tech support, and lobby staff.
 Please email university@atlantia.sca.org to volunteer.
-How can I make sure I get University of Atlantia credits for the classes I take?

 To make attendance easy, we have a feature that lets students self-report their attendance.